ShayanManj/Scraping_Movies_Site/README.md

 # Scraping_Movies_Site
 The movies site I have scraped is the IQ.com.
-As we want to scrape the top movies of the site, so first of all, we scroll down quite a time
+As we want to scrape the top movies of the site, so first of all, we scroll down quite a times.
+After the scrolling function, the links of all the movies are passed in a variable.
+Then this variable is run through a for loop, and each link opens one by one and we extract details like IMDB Rating, Movie Name and URL of Movie.
+All of these results are stored in an Excel File.